nashville-software-school/Vue-Workshop/chapters/Session_2.md

 </template>
 ```

 When the user clicks the button we want to have the `TodoItem` component alert to the `TodoList` component so that it can update the list.
-When child component want to alert parent components that an event has taken place, the child component can _emit_ that event.
+When child components want to alert parent components that an event has taken place, the child component can _emit_ that event.

 Update the `TodoItem` component to include a method named
 `handleClick`.
 This method will emit an event to let the parent know that a todo item should be updated.